If you are looking for a simple crunchy cookie with a heavenly caramel taste, have I got a cookie for you: Irish Oatmeal Lace Cookies.

 Are these traditional Irish in origin?
 I have no idea.
 But, since I just got me Ancestry DNA test results that say I am 31% Irish, you can safely say these cookies are too.
 Or use Irish butter and oats to make them even more so.

-When you look at the ingredients you might notice there is too little flour in these.
+When you look at the ingredients you might notice there is very little flour in these.
 The butter and brown sugar melt together and the little amount of flour just holds the oats together.
-Just use gluten-free oats and flour and these are a simple gluten-free cookie as well.

 Until next time, happy eating.